 5. Sturdy support to advanced training

-Scholarships for the PhD programs associated to the Centre are planned to be announced.
+Scholarships for the PhD programs associated to the Centre have been announced on a regular basis.

-CIEO/CinTurs regularly organizes short courses, mostly in research methods, open to researchers and PhD students.
+CinTurs regularly organizes short courses, mostly in research methods, open to both PhD researchers and PhD students.

 6. Strong involvement in relevant actions for society

 CinTurs is involved in relevant actions for society.
 The Centre put an emphasis in developing the following activities: